4 DAYS FROM $1,199

 Enjoy breakfast this morning as the Ocean Explorer nears Belgium.
 After docking in Ostend, embark a coach for an included excursion to picturesque Bruges, one of Europe's best-preserved medieval cities and a UNESCO World Heritage Site.
 Discover this city on a walking tour with ancient cobbles under your feet and fairy-tale turrets overhead.
 Stop inside the Church of Our Lady to study Madonna of Bruges — a small but remarkable marble sculpture by Michelangelo and one of his only works found outside of Italy.

-Taste of Normandy tour, Étretat’s iconic cliffs
+Embark on a Taste of Normandy tour and view Étretat’s iconic cliffs

 Disembark the Ocean Explorer and tour inside Windsor Castle